mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Ancient TechnologyAncient Technology
 The Ancients left technological wonders scattered throughout space, and these artefacts are sought after by the Imperium as well as rival governments, megacorporations, research institute, criminals and mad scientists.
 Those lucky enough to fi nd such artefacts may have made their fortunes – or signed their death warrants.
-Ancient artefacts range in size from personal items or weapons to starships, or even vast ringworlds millions of kilometres across.
+Ancient artefacts range in size from personal items or weapons to starships, or even vast ringworlds millions of kilometers across.
 The more intact an Ancient device is, the more likely it is to be defended...

 The artefact...